gettyio/stellar-signer/README.md

 ![StellarSigner](https://github.com/gettyio/stellar-signer/raw/master/src/assets/logo.png)

-StellarSigner is a new and free secure key store app to sign Stellar transactions.
+To empower the people who want to use Stellar apps, we need a simple, reliable and secure way to sign transactions without having to share secrets with third-party apps and tools.
+Because of that we have created StellarSigner, a new and free secure key store app to sign Stellar transactions.

-With StellarSigner you never share your secret keys with third party services.
+StellarSigner enable you to never share your secret keys with third party services and apps.

 StellarSigner is designed to be among the most secure apps to sign Stellar transactions on iOS and Android.

 StellarSigner can already sign transactions submitted to it from other apps or through the copy/paste buffer.

 StellarSigner is also a standalone app and any application that wishes to use it, including websites can use it to sign their transactions.

+Why?

+It does not have network permissions (no threat of network-based hack or transmission of secure keys directly from the app) It cannot create transactions
+It will decode and display the XDR on screen for the user to review (both pretty and raw views) It can sign and reject transactions offline
+It can offline return the response to the requesting app via copy/paste and/or deep links It will store the secret encrypting the database file on disk with AES-256+SHA2 by supplying a key typed by the user 6.5.
+Stellar Signer is intended to integrate with hardware wallets for singing, though this work hasn't been implemented yet.
+All sensitive information is stored on the phone and can't be used outside the app Real Native Apps with React Native and Mobx.
+Available for iOS and Android

 ### Contributors